 The photography plan goes haywire

 I was planning to photograph lots of people in a hospital and maybe some patients too who had undergone eye surgeries.
 The visit so happened that it coincided with a series of festivals and to my surprise, the whole hospital was vacant.
 Not a single patient!
 I did not get even a single good photograph.
+Had it been a working day, I would have captured many interesting images.

 Even in the villages, where I wanted to venture out and photograph, there was a small celebration planned locally due to which I was unable to walk down the streets of the village and interact with the villagers.
+For capturing good photographs, I always feel that spending more time on the location helps.

 Lesson learnt: Things may not be as planned.
 So be prepared to photograph whatever comes your way.